 Psychonomic Society’s 62nd Annual Meeting

-Presentation title: Personal likelihood and familiarity in the simulation of future events
+Talk: Personal Likelihood and Event Familiarity in the Simulation of future events.

 Watch video